home

 ON-GOING STUDIES/GROUPS/MEETINGS

-First Monday Study, we will read together, Dr. Rudolf Steiner’s Last Address, The Individuality of Elias, John, Raphael, Novalis (GA 238) given in Dornach on September 28, 1924 • First Monday of the month, 7:00-8:30 pm • via Zoom (with possible in person option TBD) • Contact Heidi Sheppard, HSHEPPAR@LHS.ORG Please join us for lively discussions.
+First Monday Study, we will read together, The Michael Mystery (GA 26) which includes Anthroposophical Leading Thoughts (leading thoughts 79 through 185) • First Monday of the month, 7:00-8:30 pm • via Zoom (with possible in person option TBD) • Contact Heidi Sheppard, HSHEPPAR@LHS.ORG Please join us for lively discussions.
 Free

 Community Eurythmy Wednesday mornings from 8:45 to 9:30 at the Portland Waldorf School, Free